LukeGrahamLandry/franca/devlog.md

       - there's this that tells you what the names mean: https://github.com/jiegec/apple-pmu/blob/master/a8.md
       - resolve_in_overload_set_new is 25% of the time but 60% of the
         BRANCH_COND_MISPRED_NONSPEC, L1D_CACHE_MISS_ST_NONSPEC, L1D_CACHE_MISS_LD_NONSPEC
+- don't want to deal with fixing bugs. taking a break and trying to write a wuffs compiler because i feel like thier thing is a good idea. experimenting with doing an ast more like the zig people do because they're so excited about it, maybe they're right.

 ## (Jul 30)

 - deduplicate in new_type so you can deduplicate generics with same repr RType.